Djhayes72195/SemanticSearch/README.md

 A lightweight semantic search engine for context-aware querying over a user-supplied Markdown corpus.
 Everything is self-contained — no external APIs, cloud dependencies, or hosting required.

+### Motivation

+This search engine was built for:
+- Students/Professionals who want a smarter way to search their personal notes when Ctrl+F doesn't cut it.
+- Organizations who want to make their internal documentation more searchable.

+### Technologies

+This project was built with:

+- **Annoy** – A local-first vector index for fast approximate nearest neighbor search.
+Used to store and retrieve document embeddings efficiently.

+- **BM25 (via `rank_bm25`)** – An information retrieval algorithm that builds an index over tokenized document chunks.
+Scores results based on term frequency, inverse document frequency, and document length normalization.

+- **SentenceTransformers** –  Provides pre-trained models that generate dense vector embeddings from document chunks and queries, encoding their semantic meaning.

+- **spaCy / NLTK** – Used for basic NLP tasks such as tokenization, stopword removal, and sentence-level chunking.

+- **LangChain** – Utilized for its recursive chunking utility to generate semantically coherent text segments.

+- **NumPy / Pandas** – Used for vector math and intermediate data handling during preprocessing and scoring.

 ### Installation